Q: What is the difference between Precollege Workshops and Saturday/Sunday/Summer Live?

 No. Precollege enrollment is based on a first-come, first-serve basis.
 No special documentation, recommendations or portfolio reviews are required.

 Any courses which require equipment (sewing machines, photography labs, computer rooms, etc) fill the fastest.
 We strongly suggest students register as early as possible for these first-come-first-served courses.

 Precollege classes do not carry college credits, but they do provide students with grades to help them evaluate their own success and progress.
 This grade also appears on all future FIT transcripts.
 Students must go online at the end of the semester to obtain grades and unofficial transcripts.
 Grades are issued based on students performance, growth, and potential standing in a general applicant pool.
 Access to the online system will expire one month after the end of the student's last active term, so be sure to access grades promptly at the end of each semester.

-Q: Are grades assigned in FIT's Precollege Programs?
+Q: What grades are assigned in FIT's Precollege Programs?